 then the user must promptly notify the corporation accordingly and provide to the corporation details of any substitute arrangements in relation to the provision of electricity or standby power to be put in place by the user.

 [Regulation 19 amended in Gazette 24 Jun 2005 p.
 2753; 31 Mar 2006 p.
-1332.]
+1332; 25 Aug 2006 p.
+3498.]

 20. Loss factors

-(1a) This regulation does not apply to a user’s access agreement for using any part of the South West interconnected system during a period for which the user is a wholesale electricity market participant.
+[(1a) repealed]

 (1) In this regulation —

-“Prices and Charges Paper”, in relation to a corporation, means a document prepared by the corporation containing details of pricing methods referred to in clause 6(3)(c) of Schedule 5 to the Act.
+“Prices and Charges Paper” means a document prepared by the Regional Power Corporation containing details of pricing methods referred to in clause 6(3)(c) of Schedule 5 to the Act.

+(1a) In the case of the electricity transmission network operated by the Electricity Networks Corporation, the loss factor for a particular connection or a connection of a particular class, is the loss factor (as defined in the market rules made under the Electricity Industry Act 2004 Part 9) for that connection or class.

-(2) The loss factor for a particular connection or a connection of a particular class is the factor for that connection or class specified in the most recent Prices and Charges Paper.
+(2) In the case of any electricity transmission network operated by the Regional Power Corporation, the loss factor for a particular connection or a connection of a particular class is the factor for that connection or class specified in the most recent Prices and Charges Paper.

 (3) If an exempt connection is commissioned and is not specified or of a class specified in the most recent Prices and Charges Paper, then the loss factor for the exempt connection is equal to the loss factor for the connection located electrically closest to the exempt connection.

-(4) A corporation may amend the Prices and Charges Paper —
+(4) The Regional Power Corporation may amend the Prices and Charges Paper —

 (a) to change a loss factor or to include a new loss factor; or